Tuesday, January 20, 2026

 Using his good relationship with Hollywood's VFX trailblazers Douglas Trumbull, Con Pederson and Robert Abel, Harry Marks changed television graphics with his cinematic approach.

-The intro sequence for the CBS Late Movie, which was used from 1972 to 1984, was designed by Lou Dorfsman, with Edstan doing the animation.
+Plus, the iconic intro sequence for the CBS Late Movie, used from 1972 to 1984, was designed by Lou Dorfsman, with Edstan doing the animation.

 From the 1960's to the 1980's, both NBC and CBS have their flagship television newscasts make their transition to commercial breaks by displaying their logos without music.